 Why do they do this?
 Probably in the hope that we creative types will come up with new an inventive ways to use their drones and extend their market.
 Chris Anderson, CEO of 3DR put it best…

 “We know nothing about agriculture no drone company does.
 But experts could code a smarter way for Solo to look for leaks or automatically collate data about the state of crops.
-That’s where apps and platforms
+That’s where apps and platforms kick in.”

 From a business perspective the focus at the moment is how to use drones commercially whether that’s in selling real estate, TV journalism or using them to map crops.
 In this blog we’re going to talk about the current state of the drone market, but also focus on what options are open to software developers who want to investigate this new market.

 Tables 1 shows a list of the drone manufacturers along where to find their SDKs.

 As yet GoPro doesn’t have an SDK for the Karma, but you should expect one soon given that they have SDKs for their cameras.
 3DR’s SDK can be found at http://dronekit.io and has excellent tutorials on setting up a sample drone app and simulator.
 The SDK is built on the open source http://dronecode.org codebase which is also used in Yuneec’s Brreze and Intel’s Aero drone.

 For this blog we’re going to just look at the DJI SDK and toolkit, where to find their sample apps, where to sign up for a key and how to debug your app

 - Generate an App key using the form in Figure 1.

 - Download the sample iOS or Android app from https://github.com/dji-sdk/Mobile-SDK-iOS or https://github.com/dji-sdk/Mobile-SDK-Android